Maputo Mini Guide

 before flying with TAP to Maputo.

-What Should I do in Maputo?
+Things to do in Maputo?

 Mozambique has some great beaches with several of them not far from Maputo.
 Other places of note are the old railway station in Maputo, a fine piece of 19th century architecture and the buildings designed by Gustav Eiffel.
 Culturally, the markets are a good place to meet the locals whilst the many weddings that take place in and around the capital are also a spectacle worth seeing.